 The Practice of Feng Shui

-Anyone can practice feng shui, by combining the basic concepts and applying natural intuition, this way you achieve the best of both world.
+Anyone can practice feng shui by combining the basic concepts and applying natural intuition, this way you achieve the best of both worlds.
 You are melding a part of yourself with something that has been used for centuries.
 It is not necessary to understand everything at once, take it slowly and let yourself feel.
 These days feng shui goes beyond culture or religion and is open to anyone who wishes to explore.

-Chi -The flow of energy that is part of all life is called chi, it means “life force.”
+Chi -The flow of energy that is a part of all life is called chi, it means “life force.”
 When bringing feng shui into your life, you are bringing Chi into your life, certain objects help to create good chi.
 Plants, mirrors, wind chimes, electric fans, flowers, colour, furniture, curtains, crockery, statues, photographs, paintings and mobiles.

 Chi (dragon’s celestial breath), is the life force that governs the world and all that is in it, the dragon is a powerful energy and rules an individual’s fate, karma, destiny.
-Fast moving rivers and strong winds carry away good chi, rolling hills, and gentle streams gather and hold good chi.
+Fast moving rivers and strong winds carry away good chi, rolling hills and gentle streams gather and hold good chi.
 Living in a property that is near fast moving water and in a windy area affects the fortunes of those living in the home.
-Those in a residence that has gentle water flow nearby, such as slow moving streams and lakes, are lucky for the inhabitants of the home, they are ensured of longevity, abundance, health and love.
+Living in a residence that has gentle water flow nearby, such as slow moving streams and lakes, is lucky for the inhabitants of the home, they are ensured of longevity, abundance, health and love.

 When applying the fundamentals of feng shui to your home and your life, apply your intuition and your own sense of what feels right for you.
-Since the practice of feng shui began, some basic principles have been adhered to, such as the energy balance of the universe.
+Since the practice of feng shui began some basic principles have been adhered to, such as the energy balance of the universe.
 You are working with the forces of yin (black) and Yang (white), they are opposing forces, just as rain and sunshine, night and day and they need to be in balance in your environment.
 The yin and yang symbol is the symbol for wholeness, and the bringing together of opposites, abstracts.
-Once these elements are brought into balance you will experience calm, serenity and peace and abundance, you will also draw more love into your life.
+Once these elements are brought into balance you will experience calm, serenity, peace and abundance, you will also draw more love into your life.
 Yin and yang are as necessary and dependent on each other as the air we breathe to live, to survive each energy needs the other.